 The doctor came in her scrubs and ordered the team to ready the OT.
 She told me to wear the scrubs and be ready as I could be called in anytime.
 I am coordinating with both sets of parents to come as soon as they can, the baby could be out any time.
 I saw them take Sabiha into the OT, while I was explaining the address to my sister.
 Within a few minutes two nurses came running to asking for me.
 My heart skipped a beat, did something go wrong?
 Why are they looking so alarmed?
 Did it have anything to do with the umbilical cord around her neck? (yes the sonography the previous day showed it, but more on that later).
 I rushed into the OT and I could see people in scrubs coaxing her to push.
 I was confused, was everything ok?
 The anesthesiologist said everything was fine, she was doing really well and got a stool for me and I sat besides her and was about to say encouraging words to her and I heard a cry… The doctor announced it was a girl!
 My wife was ecstatic and started hollering “we have a daughter!”

 There she was in flesh and blood, my senses were fixated on her for I was experiencing something so pure, something so unequivocally divine for the first time.
 She was crying inconsolably, My throat was dry, my eyes tearing up.
-I just wanted to reach out and mollify her to tell her that it’s ok.
+I just wanted to reach out and calm her down, to tell her that it’s all going to be okay.
 I had done my homework and read quite a bit on childbirth to realize that the baby must cry as soon as she is born, I knew that!
-But at that time, my mind was all muddled and a heartfelt plea came out of me “Why is she crying? please do something!” to which the doctor said “It’s a good thing she is crying, she is fine”.
+But just then, my mind was all muddled up and a heartfelt plea came out of me “Why is she crying? please do something!” to which the doctor very blandly replied “It’s a good thing she is crying, she is fine”.
 It was over in exactly five minutes.
 The staff cleaned her up and I held her for the first time, blinking, breathing, living…

 My name is Nadir Kanthawala and I am a proud new age dad to a beautiful daughter!
 Through this blog I plan to record all the milestones of our daughter and the experiences we are having while raising her.
 I want to reach out to working parents, especially dads and promote hands-on parenting.